progress/angular-express-rollbase-seed/README.md

 ## Contact

-For more on Rollbase please check out http://www.progress.com/products/rollbase.
+For more on Rollbase please check out http://www.progress.com/products/rollbase/ <br />
-For more on AngularJS please check out http://angularjs.org/ For more on Express please check out http://expressjs.com/.
+For more on AngularJS please check out http://angularjs.org/ <br />
+For more on Express please check out http://expressjs.com/ <br />
-For more on Jade please check out http://jade-lang.com/.
+For more on Jade please check out http://jade-lang.com/ <br />

 ## License